jordanlynk/reading-notes/README.md

 My name is Jordan Kidwell, I just turned 25.
 I have 2 sister kittens, Nebula & Gamora.
 I'm a newbie to coding and can't wait to see what the future holds for me.
 I love all animals, coffee, anything that challenges me and diving into a good book.

-# Table of Contents for Reading 102
+# Code 102 - Intro to Software Development
 - [Class 1: Growth Mindset](GROWTHMINDSET.md)
 - [Class 1: Markdown](learningmarkdown.md)
 - [Class 2: Terminal Commands](cheatsheet.md)